africanlii/LII-in-a-Box/README.md

 ============

+			Functional Specifications
+				for
-Functional Specifications for Legal Information Institute in a Box System Developed by the African Legal Information Institute
+			Legal Information Institute in a Box System ==Developed by the African Legal Information Institute==

-September 2014

-2

-		Incorporate initial comments from Cornell LII

-		Mariya Badeva-Bright

-Include overview and descriptions on main category;
-improve structure

 Introduction
 ============